 \section{Abstract}

-Consensus, synchronization, formation control, and power grid balance are all examples of virtuous dynamical states that may arise in networks.
-Here we focus on how such states can be destabilized from a fundamental perspective; namely, we address the question of how one or a few intruder agents within an otherwise functioning network may compromise its dynamics.
-We show that a single adversarial node coupled via adversarial couplings to one or more other nodes is sufficient to destabilize the entire network, {which we prove to be} more efficient than targeting multiple nodes.
-Then, we show that concentrating the attack on a single low-indegree node induces the greatest instability, challenging the common assumption that hubs are the most critical nodes. {This leads to a new characterization of the vulnerability of a node, which contrasts with previous work, and identifies low-indegree nodes (as opposed to the hubs) as the most vulnerable components of a network.} Our results are derived for linear systems but hold true for nonlinear networks, including those described by the Kuramoto model.
-Finally, we derive scaling laws showing that larger networks are less susceptible, on average, to single-node attacks.
-Overall, these findings highlight an intrinsic vulnerability of technological systems such as autonomous networks, sensor networks, power grids, and the internet of things, with implications also to the realm of complex social and biological networks.
+Consensus, synchronization, formation control, and power grid balance are examples of desirable dynamical states that arise in networks.
+Here we investigate how such states can be destabilized by an intruder agent within an otherwise functioning network.
+We show that a single adversarial node, coupled through adversarial connections to one or more other nodes, is sufficient to destabilize the entire network and is more effective than targeting multiple nodes.
+We further show that concentrating the attack on a single low-indegree node induces the greatest instability, challenging the common assumption that hubs are the most critical nodes.
+This leads to a new characterization of network vulnerability, identifying low-indegree nodes as the most vulnerable components.
+Although derived for linear systems, our results extend to nonlinear networks, including the Kuramoto model.
+These findings reveal an intrinsic vulnerability of technological, social, and biological networks.